grantcarthew/start-prototype/docs/cli/start-config-role.md

    - Unknown placeholders detected (likely typos)
    - Shell and timeout settings valid

-**Does NOT pass system prompt to any agent** - only validates configuration.
+**Does NOT pass role to any agent** - only validates configuration.

 **Output (file-based, success):**

 ```
-Testing system prompt configuration...
+Testing role configuration...
 ─────────────────────────────────────────────────

 Effective configuration: